 Ok, without further ado, this is my ranking of my favourite countries to travel:

-As a Canadian, writing this feels strange.
-However, there are few places in the world with the diversity of the US.
+Before visiting Norway, The US was #1 on this list.
+And, there are few places in the world with the diversity of the US.
 Actually, there’s nowhere in the world with the diversity of the US.
 From Alaska to Hawaii to Utah, there is such a range.
 Some of my favourite travel memories were in the USA, and there is still plenty in that country I have yet to experience.
 For that reason, the US is my favourite country to travel, and one of the best countries to travel to in general.

 I’m sure this is a bit of a surprise too.
 However, of all the countries I travelled in Africa my experience in Mauritania sticks out the most strongly.
 I mean seriously, where else in the world can you stow away on an iron ore train travelling deep into the desert, passing by camels?
 Also, Mauritania had perhaps the friendliest people in Africa, and that says a lot!